Kyagara/discord-esports/README.md

 This bot periodically sends information about upcoming League of Legends and Valorant professional games, its ~~a carbon copy~~ inspired by the [BottyMcBotface](https://github.com/Querijn/BottyMcBotface) bot.

-This bot uses the Lolesports api and [vlrggapi](https://github.com/axsddlr/vlrggapi).
+This bot uses the Lolesports api, [vlrggapi](https://github.com/axsddlr/vlrggapi), [cdragon](https://github.com/CommunityDragon/) and ddragon.

 ## Slash Commands